 Emily has always been a creative mind and a person who thrives on a challenge.
 With a BA (Hons) in Graphic Design she has gone from strength to strength, contributing to projects for both large and small clientele including Secure Controls, Daikin and Panasonic to name a few.
 She has experience in producing digital and print based design and although new to the TV and Film sector she enjoys nothing more than getting stuck into whatever is thrown at her.

 Inspired by the animated adventure film UP, upon completing her degree in philosophy Imogen embarked upon a year long round-world-trip, blogging as she went.
 Imogen returned to work in the adventure travel industry and study with the Chartered Institute of Marketing.
-After a career break researching invasive lion fish in the Caribbean, she now combines her love of travel, the ocean and inspirational tv, film and literature to spread the Seadog word.
+After a career break researching invasive lion fish in the Caribbean, she now combines her love of travel, the ocean and inspirational tv, film and literature to produce dynamic content for Seadog’s Creative projects.

 Dan has many years experience working as a junior editor/editor assistant on a wide variety of shows including Peep Show, Fresh Meat and The Voice.
 He has a background working in post production facilities and has been involved in many projects from pre-production to onlines.
 Originally based in London Dan has recently moved and is now looking forward to getting involved in the productions Bristol has to offer.